Narpear/prerana-lives-here/README.md

 ---

-Built with ❤️ and a passion for accessible AI
+Built with a passion for accessible AI

 **Portfolio URL**: https://your-username.github.io

-🍃 Don't forget to try the Konami code easter egg!
+Don't forget to try the Konami code easter egg!